Below are a variety of topics handled by the Department of Homeland Security.

-Protecting our borders from the illegal movement of weapons, drugs, contraband, and people, while promoting lawful entry and exit, is essential to homeland security, economic prosperity, and national sovereignty.
+Protecting our borders from the illegal movement of weapons, drugs, contraband, and people, while promoting lawful trade and travel, is essential to homeland security, economic prosperity, and national sovereignty.

 Our daily life, economic vitality, and national security depend on a stable, safe, and resilient cyberspace.

-Whatever the disaster, as the federal government’s emergency management and preparedness agency, FEMA is part of a team of responders.
+Whatever the disaster, the Federal Emergency Management Agency, or FEMA, leads the federal government’s response as part of a team of responders.

-America’s economic prosperity, and the world’s, depends increasingly on the flow of goods and services, people and capital, and information and technology across our borders.
+America’s and the world’s economic prosperity increasingly depends on the uninterrupted flow of goods and services, people and capital, and information and technology across our borders.

-Since the Department's creation, the goal is simple: one DHS, one enterprise, a shared vision, with integrated results-based operations.
+Since the Department's creation, the goal is simple: one DHS, with integrated, results-based operations.

 TSA employs a risk-based strategy to secure U.S. transportation systems, working closely with transportation sector stakeholders, as well as the partners in the law enforcement and intelligence community.